ngx-formly/ngx-formly/CONTRIBUTING.md

  - [Contributing to Community](#community)

 ## <a name="coc"></a> Code of Conduct
-Help us keep Angular open and inclusive.
+Help us keep Formly open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="question"></a> Got a Question or Problem?